If you are too busy to write, we are your solution.

 We Are …

-Randy has over 30 years’ experience writing about complex systems, products, and services.
-After starting out as a tech writer at Digital Equipment Corporation, Randy went on to become a vice president at Hill and Knowlton (the world's largest PR firm at the time) and later a vice president at the renowned Silicon Valley tech marketing firm, Regis McKenna, Inc.
+After starting out as a tech writer at Digital Equipment Corporation Randy went on to become a vice president at Hill and Knowlton (the world's largest PR firm at the time) and later a vice president at the renowned Silicon Valley tech marketing firm, Regis McKenna, Inc.

-Since founding greatwriting in 1990, Randy has worked with more than 300 technology and innovation-based organizations — including those whose logos you see here.
-He helps his clients convey the value of their products and services through white papers, websites, brochures, case studies, articles and blogs.
+Since founding greatwriting Randy has worked with more than 300 innovation-driven organizations, including the brands you see on this site.
+He helps clients empower their thought leadership through white papers, websites, brochures, case studies, articles and blogs.

-Guy Kawasaki, AuthorIf you are the founder of a tech startup, and even if it is a B2B tech startup, then you should be actively engaged in social media.
-That’s according to tech evangelist Guy Kawasaki.
-It may be the only kind of marketing you have available.
+Guy Kawasaki, AuthorIf you are the founder of a tech startup, even if it is a B2B tech startup, then you should actively engage in social media, says tech evangelist Guy Kawasaki.
 “A tech startup founder typically isn’t going to run a Super Bowl commercial," he says.
 "For a tech startup social media equals marketing.”

-Paul English, EntrepreneurThe cofounder of both the travel site Kayak.com and the Boston-based consumer tech foundry, Blade, discusses how design and other factors play key roles in determining the success of a tech startup.
-Paul is joined by Brian Kalma, Blades's Design Chief and former Director of User Experience for Zappos.com.
+Paul English, EntrepreneurThe cofounder of the travel site Kayak.com and the Boston-based consumer tech foundry, Blade, discusses how design plays a key role in determining the success of a tech startup.

 Dr. Mildred Dresselhaus, MIT Institute ProfessorThe Presidential Medal of Freedom winner discusses the gender gap in science and technology, the advances that have been made to close it, and what more should be done.
-Best known for her work on carbon science and carbon nano structures, she is also a winner of the ACS Award for Encouraging Women into Careers in the Chemical Sciences.
+She is also a winner of the ACS Award for Encouraging Women into Careers in the Chemical Sciences.

-Marian Nakada, Strategic InvestorA conversation with the Vice President of Johnson & Johnson, Development Corporation — which runs the world’s oldest corporate life sciences venture fund — provides a great view into how big pharma companies are working hard to nurture local innovation economies and create exciting new innovative models for onboarding external innovations that align with internal priorities.
+Marian Nakada, Strategic InvestorA conversation with the Vice President of Johnson & Johnson, Development Corporation — which runs the world’s oldest corporate life sciences venture fund — provides a great view into how big pharma companies are working hard to nurture local innovation economies.

 Christopher Ahlberg, EntrepreneurA chasm crossing superstar discusses how his company, Recorded Future, became the leading provider of online cyber threat analysis to some of the world's largest corporate enterprises, financial institutions, and government agencies -- after only five years in business.

 David Rose, AuthorDavid Rose is the author of Enchanted Objects: Design, Human Desire, and the Internet of Things.
-He may have done more than any other single individual to bring the Internet of Things home to the consumer.
-Prolific inventor, MIT Media Lab lecturer, and the founder of multiple successful startups, David's area of innovation and research has been the interaction of humans with computers, and the enrichment of people's lives by connecting everyday objects to the cloud.
+Prolific inventor, MIT Media Lab lecturer, and the founder of multiple successful startups, his area of innovation is the interaction of humans with computers, and the enrichment of people's lives by connecting everyday objects to the cloud.

-Joe Curtatone, MayorThe mayor of Somerville, Massachusetts talks about how his city attracts innovative companies and the people who start them and work at them.
+Joe Curtatone, MayorThe mayor of Somerville, Massachusetts talks about how his city attracts innovative companies.
 Innovators are looking for a certain lifestyle, Joe says.
-And knowing how to attract them is vital not just for the health of the local economy, it’s vital to innovating the delivery of city services as well.
+And knowing how to attract them is vital both to the health of the local economy, and to the delivery of city services.
 Great innovation is not just about being smart, Joe says. it’s about being “abnormal.”

 Bettina Hein, EntrepreneurTechnology companies, like the products they make, are often the result of multiple iterations as founders try to figure out what scales, which is often far different than the business they started out with originally.
-That’s the lesson of Pixability, as told in this interview with its founder and CEO, Bettina Hein.
+That’s the lesson of Pixability, as told by its founder and CEO, Bettina Hein.